Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: Sensitivity and Systematics of the Method

+with $R^{(\alpha)}_q=R_q/\alpha$ and $a^{(\alpha)}_q=a_q/\alpha$.
+Hence, radial scaling corresponds to scale simultaneously the half-density radius $R_q$ and the diffusivity $a_q$ by the same factor.
+Hence, we are led to the conclusion that radial scaling is a rather restrictive approach because mathematically it is a shape-invariant transformation.
+Still, it can be used to estimate statistical uncertainties of the method.

-In the following we concentrate on the combination of $^{40}$Ca and $^{48}$Ca. As before, the density distributions are generated with the initialization code of the GiBUU simulations \cite{Buss20121} using different RMF parameter sets of Ref.~\cite{PhysRevC.55.540}.
-We consider here only parameter sets which give a reasonable value for the proton radii.
-To modify the neutron skin thickness, we radially squeezed resp. stretched the neutron distribution of $^{48}$Ca by scaling the half-density radius.
-The density was changed accordingly to keep the number of neutrons the same.
-The $^{40}$Ca nucleus remained unchanged. \autoref{fig:skindr} shows the double ratio calculated as described in \autoref{sec_02} versus the difference $\Delta_n$ of the neutron skin difference between the $^{40}$Ca and the modified $^{48}$Ca nucleus, $\Delta_n$ = ${\Delta}R_{pn}$($^{48}$Ca)-${\Delta}R_{pn}$($^{40}$Ca).
+Of course, such a radial scaling can be applied to any distribution.
+For this study we make use of density distributions which are generated with the initialization code of the GiBUU simulations \cite{Buss20121} using different RMF parameter sets of Ref.~\cite{PhysRevC.55.540}.
+We consider here only parameter sets which give proton radii in good agreement with the experimental values (see \autoref{tab:radii}).

+First, the neutron density distribution of $^{48}$Ca was radially scaled.
+Subsequently, the neutron density distribution was renormalized to the total number of neutrons of 28.
+As stressed before, the diffuseness of the neutron skin is scaled correspondingly.
+The neutron distribution of $^{40}$Ca and the proton distributions of both isotopes remained unchanged.

+\autoref{fig:skindr} shows the double ratio calculated as described in \autoref{sec_02} versus the difference $\Delta_n$ of the neutron skin difference between the $^{40}$Ca and the modified $^{48}$Ca nucleus, $\Delta_n$ = ${\Delta}R_{pn}$($^{48}$Ca)-${\Delta}R_{pn}$($^{40}$Ca).
 The symbols on each line mark the double ratio and neutron skin difference for the original density distributions (c.f. \autoref{tab:radii}).
 For all three interaction parameters we find a very similar linear relation between the double ratio and $\Delta_n$.
-Including possible systematic variations due to different interactions, an uncertainty of the double ratio of $\pm$1\%, which is typical for the present work (see \autoref{tab:skin}) translates into an uncertainty of the neutron skin variation by about $\pm$10\% (see yellow bands in \autoref{fig:skindr}).
+An uncertainty of the double ratio of $\pm$1\%, which is typical for the GiBUU data sets in this work (see \autoref{tab:skin}) translates into an uncertainty of the neutron skin variation by about $\pm$7\%.
+Including possible systematic variations due to the three different interactions, an uncertainty of the double ratio of $\pm$1\% translates into an uncertainty of the neutron skin variation by about $\pm$10\% (see yellow bands in \autoref{fig:skindr}).
 This is about a factor of three smaller compared to the uncertainty of the CREX result.

-Of course, the study of possible model dependencies can not only rely on measured double ratios.
-Additional observables or reaction parameters like the absolute cross sections, the angular distributions or co-planarity of the produced hyperon-antihyperon pairs can help to constrain the transport calculations and may help to reduce systematic uncertainties.
-Statistical uncertainties can easily be reduced by longer measurement periods (see below).